 Magnetic media.
-Special wage payments may be reported on magnetic computer tape or 3480 cartridges.
+Special wage payments may be reported on magnetic computer tape or 3490 and 3480 tape cartridge models only.
 The SSA does not accept special wage payment reports on diskettes.
-Use the specifications and record layout shown in Table 2 on page 10.
-Include a transmittal using the format shown in Table 3 on page 11 for each tape or cartridge submission.
-Mail magnetic media reports to the SSA at the address shown in Table 3.
+Use the specifications and record layout shown in Table 3 on page 11.
+Include a transmittal using the format shown in Table 4 on page 12 for each tape or cartridge submission.
+Mail magnetic media reports to the SSA at the address shown in Table 4.

-Tapes or cartridges not meeting the specifications in Table 2 will be rejected.
+Tapes or cartridges not meeting the specifications in Table 3 will be rejected.
 All data must be in capital letters.
 "Year" refers to the year the payment was reported as wages on Form W-2.
-Do not use punctuation (periods and/ or commas) in the name field.
+Do not include prefixes or suffixes (e.g., Dr., Ms., Jr., III, MD), numbers, special characters, or punctuation (including hyphens and apostrophes) in the name fields.

 Paper listing.
 A paper listing can be used to report special wage payments to several employees.
-Use the format shown in Table 4 on page 12.
+Use the format shown in Table 5 on page 13.
 Submit paper listings to the local SSA office nearest your place of business.
+Visit www.socialsecurity.gov/locator to find a Social Security office near you.

 Form SSA-131.
 Use Form SSA-131 (see page 6) to report special wage payments made to an employee.
-Also, use this form to report nonqualified deferred compensation and section 457 plan deferrals and payments that could not be reported in box 11 of Form W-2.
+Also use this form to report nonqualified deferred compensation and section 457 plan deferrals and payments that could not be reported in box 11 of Form W-2.